Dr Fong: 1998: three-year-old season

 In the autumn on 1998 the colt was sent to the United States to be trained by Neil Drysdale.
 He ran twice in California, with Kent Desormeaux taking the ride on both occasions.
 He finished second in the Oak Tree Derby at Santa Anita Park on 1 November and fifth when favourite for the Grade One Hollywood Derby four weeks later.

 1999: four-year-old season

 In 1999 Dr Fong remained in the United States where he ran four times without winning.
 His best effort of the season came on his debut when he was tried on dirt for the first time and finished second in the Strub Stakes.
 He went on to finish fourth in the Santa Anita Handicap, the Oaklawn Handicap and the American Handicap.
-Dr Fong was then moved to the stable of John Kimmel but made only one more appearance.
+Dr Fong was then moved to the stable of John C. Kimmel but made only one more appearance.
 Returning to turf, he started favourite for the Grade III Fourstardave Handicap at Saratoga Race Course in August but ran poorly and finished eighth of the eleven runners.